 Jenny's expert tip: Go for brunch and try an omelet stuffed with shrimp for a delightful afternoon meal (brunch is only served until 3:30 p.m.).

-Cafe Habana Malibu is the latest outpost of the famed New York City Cuban restaurants and this addition to the Malibu scene is a real winner.
-The chefs here use organic vegetables and fruits, USDA certified organic beef, vegetarian raised pork, free-range chicken and 100 percent sustainable seafood.
-It's no wonder that Cafe Habana has become the place to dine for eco-conscious Californians, since all of the products they use are free of hormones, antibiotics and GMO's Plus, their tacos are incredible, their fat pork chop is divine and there's nothing as tasty as their famous signature appetizer, the Grilled Corn Mexican Style, served with cotija cheese, cayenne pepper and lime.
+Cafe Habana Malibu is the latest outpost of the famed New York City Cuban restaurants owned by Randy Gerber and Cindy Crawford and this addition to the Malibu scene is a real winner.
+The chefs here use organic vegetables and fruits, USDA certified organic beef, vegetarian-raised pork, free-range chicken and 100 percent sustainable seafood.
+It's no wonder that Cafe Habana has become the place to dine for eco-conscious Californians, since all of the products they use are free of hormones, antibiotics and GMO's.
+Plus, their tacos are incredible, their fat pork chop is divine and there's nothing as tasty as their famous signature appetizer, the Grilled Corn Mexican Style, served with cotija cheese, cayenne pepper and lime.

 Recommended for Malibu's Best Restaurants because: With its winning combination of delicious Cuban-Mexican food and a celebrity vibe thrown in, Cafe Habana is one of Malibu's hottest dining spots.